JuliaAI/MLJ.jl/docs/src/composing_models.md

 input data `X`, learns an optimal Box-Cox transformation for the target `y`, predicts new target values using ridge regression, and then inverse-transforms those predictions to restore them to the original scale.
-Here we have only dynamic operations, labelled blue;
-the machines are in green.
+(This represents a model we could alternatively build using the `TransformedTargetModel` wrapper and a pipeline.)
+Here we have only dynamic operations, labelled blue.
+The machines are in green.
 Notice that two operations both use `stand`, which stores the learned standardization scale parameters.
 The lower "Training" panel indicates which nodes are used to train each machine, and what model each machine is associated with.

 ![](img/target_transformer.png)